benoh5186/4537-backend-api/README.md

 # Schemas
-- UserCreation: represents a row to be inserted in user table in the mysql database with defined constraints for all parameters such as email, password, is_admin.
+- UserCreation: represents a row to be inserted in `user` table in the mysql database with defined constraints for all parameters such as email, password, is_admin.
 ValidationException will be raised if the parameters in the body of the request does not match the parameter constraints defined in the schema.
 - UserLogin: represents a row to fetch from user table in the database, with defined constraints for all parameters such as email and password.
 ValidationException is raised if the constraints are not met.

 # Database
-A class that executes queries for `user` table in mysql database.
+A class with methods that executes queries for `user` table in mysql database.
 Creates `user` table if it does not already exist in the database.

 # Exceptions
-- PasswordException: Raised if the email is found in the database but the password from the request body does not match the password for the row with the same email in the database
+- PasswordException: Raised if the email is found in the database, but the password from the request body does not match the password for the row with the identical email in the database

 #Endpoints

-## POST: 'api/auth/login/'
+## POST: 'api/auth/login'
-Authenticates the user if their credential matches one of the data rows in the database.
+Authenticates the user if their credential matches one of the rows in the `user` table in the database.
 - `email` parameter: string that needs to match type, EmailType, from pydantic = `password` parameter: string that represents unhashed password to compare to the hashed password in the database
     -  needs to be encoded in bytes before checking if the password for the user email, if found in the database, matches it using bcrypt.checkpw(login_pass_in_bytes, user_database_pw_in_bytes) method
 - Returns Ok(200), if the user is authenticated with cookie that includes jwt
 - Returns Unprocessable Entity(422), if the login information does not match UserLogin Schema
-- Returns Unauthorized(401) for two reasons:
-    - if the email exists in the database, but the password does not match for the user with the email in the database.
+- Returns Unauthorized(401) when the email exists in the database, but the password does not match the password in the row with the same email in the database.
-    - if the browser making the request is already in session with cookie and jwt active

 ### Request Example